ffquintella/adrapi/README.md

 You might want to configure the logging location.
 Do this by editing the NLog.config file and setting logDirectory to what ever suits you better.

-It´s also needed to configure the servers located under ldap section in appsettings.json
+ItÂ´s also needed to configure the servers located under ldap section in appsettings.json

 ### Security